UX Case Study, website re-design

 - Upvote: The short introduction is cool and I like it that you can book classes also right at the trainers.

-- Downvote: I missed some introduction videos from the trainers, it would make the choice easier.
-Also, I find the pictures not professional.
+- Downvote: I find the pictures not professional.

-- Upvote: It was fun, and it doesn’t take much time.
+- Upvote: It was fun, and it was not time consuming.

 - Downvote: –

 Following the plan, the user interface became more structured and modern.
-After the user tests it was clear what was a success and what needs to be better adapted in the next iteration.
-In the mobile version, we need to add a “back” button to make it possible to go back one step in case the user changes the mind about the ticket purchase.
+After the usability tests it was clear what was a success and what needs to be better adapted in the next iteration.
 I also agree that the quality of the trainer pictures are bad and that we need better pictures.
 I have already suggested this to the business owner.
 All together the project has got positive feedback and the design and functionality is better than it was.

 When the design will be implemented I will make some more updates here about the results.